unipi-projects/extras/Languages/C/Arrays/README.md

     // creating a simple array with 3 values int score[] = {130, 46, 149};

-    // calling Something function and passing the score array to it Something(score[1]);
+    // calling Something function and passing the entire score array to it Something(score);
 }

 void Something(int array[])